Fozyhh/Aerospace-Group-B-Module-1/README.md

 make
 mpirun -n X ./build/main input.in   # Where X is number of processes
 ```
-Need to de-comment "#define ERROR" and do a make clean
+Need to de-comment "#define ERROR"
 ### Test Build
 ```bash
 make